What does it mean to be a responsible AI practitioner: An ontology of roles and skills: Methodology

 \subsubsection{Collection of job postings}

-To collect "AI ethicist" job postings, we searched and scraped three job finding websites including LinkedIn, indeed.com and SimplyHired every two months from March 2020 to 2022.
-We used the following search terms: \begin{itemize} \item AI ethics lead OR \item responsible AI lead OR \item AI ethics researcher OR \item Data OR AI ethicist OR \item fairness OR transparency researcher/engineer \end{itemize} Considering that the results of these searches often did not result in relevant job postings, we also collected job postings that came through referrals including mailing lists such as FATML, 80000hours.org and roboticsworldwide.
-As illustrated in Table \ref{tab:JP_criteria}, we included the job postings that were published between March 2020-2022, were situated in industry and outlined responsibilities with regards to implementing AI ethics practices in a given sector.
-The job postings that we found through this review covered a wide range of application and often outlined roles that worked with both industry and academia.
-The number of job postings increased considerably when we look at the number of job postings over the two years.
+To collect "\ac{AI} ethicist" job postings, we searched and scraped three job-finding websites, including LinkedIn, indeed.com, and SimplyHired, every two months from March 2020 to March 2022.
+We used the following search terms: \ac{AI} ethics lead, Responsible \ac{AI} lead, \ac{AI} ethics researcher, data OR \ac{AI} ethicist and fairness OR transparency researcher/engineer.
+Considering that search results only showed a few relevant job postings, we also collected job postings that came through referrals, including mailing lists such as FATML, 80000hours.org, and roboticsworldwide.

-After scanning all the resulting job postings for the given criteria, we chose a total of 84 job postings for further analysis.
+After scanning all the resulting job postings with the inclusion criteria, we gathered a total of 79 job postings for thematic analysis.
+We included the job postings that were published within our data collection period, were situated in the industry (including not-for-profit organizations), and outlined responsibilities with regards to implementing \ac{AI} ethics practices in a given sector.\footnote{The table outlining the inclusion and exclusion criteria is in the supplemental material.}